immerjs/immer/readme.md

 ## Credits

 Special thanks goes to @Mendix, which supports it's employees to experiment completely freely two full days a month, which formed the kick-start for this project.

+## Donations

+A significant part of my OSS work is unpaid.
+So [donations](https://mobx.js.org/donate.html) are greatly appreciated :)